phalcon/blog/_posts/2019-09-22-phalcon-v4-0-0-rc1-released.md

 [https://github.com/phalcon/docs/issues/2322](https://github.com/phalcon/docs/issues/2322)

+> In this version we are using Zephir 0.12.4 which offers a lot stricter type checks.
+As a result we have discovered a lot of interface to class misalignments and have fixed them.
+{: .alert .alert-warning}

 ## Changelog
 ### Added
 - Added optional boolean parameter to `Phalcon\Http\Request::getURI()` (as well as its interface) which indicates whether or not the method should return only the path without the query string